junxit/us-congress-bills-116/metadata.md

 - 2020-07-27 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment in the nature of a substitute.
 Without written report.
 - 2020-07-27 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment in the nature of a substitute.
 Without written report.
 - 2020-07-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 498.
+- 2020-08-05 — Amendment SA 2594 agreed to in Senate by Unanimous Consent.
+- 2020-08-05 — Amendment SA 2594 proposed by Senator Moran. (consideration: CR S4935; text: CR S4961-4976) In the nature of a substitute.
+- 2020-08-05 — Measure laid before Senate by unanimous consent. (consideration: CR S4921-4935)
+- 2020-08-05 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S4961-4976)
+- 2020-08-05 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text of amendment in the nature of a substitute: CR S4961-4976)
+- 2020-08-05 — Senate amendment agreed to: Amendment SA 2594 agreed to in Senate by Unanimous Consent.
+- 2020-08-05 — Senate amendment proposed (on the floor): Amendment SA 2594 proposed by Senator Moran.
+- 2020-08-05 — Senate amendment submitted
+- 2020-08-05 — The committee substitute withdrawn by Unanimous Consent.
+(CR S4935)